 On the board, write the following equalities:

-Ask students to explain the relationship between the numerators and denominators.
+Ask students to explain what they notice about the relationship between the numerators and denominators.
+Annotate their thinking using arrows and operations on the board diagram.

-Ask students for a rule for creating sets of equivalent fractions.
+Ask students to determine a rule for creating sets of equivalent fractions.

 Have students use manipulatives to demonstrate the rule they found.